Griselda Pollock: Life and work

 Pollock was awarded an honorary doctorate by the Courtauld Institute in 2019, together with Daniella Luxembourg, and delivered the graduation speech.
-The Estonian Academy of Art also awarded her an Honorary Doctorate in 2019 and gave a keynote lecture: "Why do we still love Vincent?"
+The Estonian Academy of Art also awarded her an Honorary Doctorate in 2019 and she gave a keynote lecture: "Why do we still love Vincent?"
 On March 5, 2020, Pollock was named as the 2020 Holberg Prize Laureate "for her groundbreaking contributions to feminist art history and cultural studies."
-Pollock was nominated to feature on a public artwork in Leeds, alongside 382 women from the city; Ribbons was unveiled in October 2024.
+Pollock was nominated to have her name feature on a public artwork in Leeds, alongside 382 other women from the city; that artwork, Ribbons, was unveiled in October 2024.

 Art history

 Pollock's interest and involvement in the women's movement motivated her to create change in the world of art history and its perception of women.
-This change was attempted by many researchers before her was only possible due to her innovative approaches observed in her book Vision and Difference, 1988.
+This change was attempted by many researchers before her but was only possible due to her innovative approaches observed in her book Vision and Difference, 1988.
 In this book, she identifies the world's political system to be the main issue with women's depiction.
 She explains the relationship between systems of representation and ideology which, in turn, create the visual language used by political advertising to depict women in society.
 Identifying these strategies of representation provided additional tools to feminist activists seeking to change the construction of women in art and society in general.

 Her work challenges mainstream models of art and art history that have previously excluded the role of women in art.
 She examines the interaction of the social categories of gender, class, and race, and the relationship between these categories, psychoanalysis, and art, drawing on the work of such French cultural theorists as Michel Foucault.
 Her theorization of subjectivity takes both psychoanalysis and Foucault's ideas about social control into account.

 A range of concepts have been developed by Pollock to theorize and practice critical feminist interventions in art's histories.
 Some of these include: old mistresses, vision and difference, avant-garde gambits, generations and geographies, differencing the canon and most recently, the virtual feminist museum.